jaypipes/os-ext-testing/README.md

 16. Enter `2` in the `Executors` textbox

-17. Enter `workspace` in the `Remote FS root` textbox (Ignore the warning about not being an absolute path)
+17. Enter `/home/jenkins/workspaces` in the `Remote FS root` textbox

 18. Enter `devstack_slave` in the `Labels` textbox